Overview

 Meals at Hurontario

-- Oatmeal, yogurt, fruit, hot and cold cereal, juice and are available everyday at breakfast in addition to the main meal.
+- In additional to the hot main meal, oatmeal, yoghurt, fruit, hot and cold cereal, and juice and are available everyday at breakfast.

-- Every day at lunch (except on BBQ days) we offer a salad with unlimited quantities of fresh ingredients and an assortment of dressings.
+- Every day at lunch and dinner we offer a salad bar with unlimited quantities of fresh ingredients and an assortment of dressings.

-- Homemade soups are offered at lunch and dinner – vegetarian when the main course served is meat.
+- Homemade soups are offered at lunch.
 Our soups are never made with MSG.

-- Each day we serve one “sweet” dessert (freshly baked Hurontario’s kitchen) and one fruit dessert.
+- Each day we serve one “sweet” dessert (freshly baked from Hurontario’s kitchen) and one fruit dessert.

-- There are outdoor BBQs every week.
-Hamburger Havens – outdoor barbeques on the rocks – provide fun and social eating experiences that many campers note as one of their favorite parts of the Camp Hurontario experience.
+- There are outdoor BBQs every week to provide fun and social eating experiences that many campers note as one of their favorite parts of the Camp Hurontario experience.

-- We are prepared to accommodate special dietary needs or restrictions.
+- We are prepared to accommodate special dietary needs or restrictions and can put you in touch with our chef to discuss your child’s needs for the summer.